Arbaz86/DALL-E_2.0/README.md

-# DALL-E
+# DALL-E_2.0

-DALL-E is a web application that uses the OpenAI API to generate images based on user prompts.
+DALL-E_2.0 is a web application that uses the OpenAI API to generate images based on user prompts.
 Users can enter a short phrase or sentence, and the application will use machine learning algorithms to generate an image based on that prompt.

 ## Tech Stack

-DALL-E is built using the following technologies:
+DALL-E_2.0 is built using the following technologies:

 - JavaScript
 - React